sola-st/CMI-Finder/README.md

     ```

 ### **Test the models**
+The user can use any saved or pretrained models to run prediction on a folder, a python file or a json file containing a list of condition message pairs.

+The following command tests codet5 model on the DynaPyt repository.
 ```
 python -m neural_models.predict --model codet5 --target folder --source repos_test_folder/DynaPyt/ --model_path saved_models/t5_classification_final.mdl
 ```

+The following command tests bilstm model on the DynaPyt repository.

 ```
 python -m neural_models.predict --model bilstm --target folder --source repos_test_folder/DynaPyt/ --model_path saved_models/bilstm_64_32.mdl
 ```

+COMMAND FOR TRIPLET MODEL NOT YET AVAILABLE